Why Does My Foundation Look Patchy, and Why Does It Break up on My Face?

 There are many reasons why your makeup can separate on your face.
-We’ve all experienced foundation that looks patchy which can be frustrating.
+We’ve all experienced a foundation that looks patchy, which can be frustrating.

 This post contains affiliate links.
 Read the full disclosure.

 Dehydrated or dry skin can cause makeup to clump and cling into dry patches.
 Your face can look like it’s peeling when you put on foundation.

 Oily skin can also cause makeup to split on the face.
 Following an appropriate skincare routine and preparing your skin before makeup application is an essential step.

 Start by cleansing your face with a non-abrasive cleanser.

 This gentle skin cleanser is one of the best at the drugstore.
 It’s fragrance-free and cleans the face without drying out the skin or leaving any greasy residue.